Last updated on December 9th, 2024 at 05:34 pm

 Hearing Loss Prevention Resources

 Noise-induced hearing loss is common in agricultural work.
-In fact, agriculture is listed in the top 3 occupations that cause hearing loss.
+In fact, agriculture is listed in the top three occupations that cause hearing loss.
 Noise-induced hearing loss is permanent and can lead to a diminished quality of life.
-Studies have shown it can contribute to isolationism and depression.
-Hearing loss is usually gradual and may go unnoticed for several years, and it does not only effect older adults, but effects all ages, including young adults and teens.
+Studies have shown it can contribute to isolation and depression.
+Hearing loss is usually gradual and may go unnoticed for several years.
+It does not only affect older adults, but affects all ages, including young adults and teens.

 Some key indicators of hearing loss include: